Connect to SQL database source data

 batch_request=request, expectation_suite_name="test_bigquery_suite"

-to run expectations on the batch and automatically add them to the Expectation Suite:validator.expect_column_values_to_not_be_null(column="passenger_count")
+- Use the - Validatorto run expectations on the batch and automatically add them to the Expectation Suite:- validator.expect_column_values_to_not_be_null(column="passenger_count")

 validator.expect_column_values_to_be_between(